 - Motor function disorders

-If there is a surplus of selenium over a longer period of time, the risk of type 2 diabetes and even prostate cancer may increase.
+If your selenium levels are too high over a longer period of time, your risk of type 2 diabetes and even prostate cancer may increase.

-Selenium and vitamin E mutually strengthen one another.
-On the Internet, you will often find recommendations that require the simultaneous intake of both nutrients.
-However, the German Society for Endocrinology cautions against Selenium-Vitamin-E preparations: If there is an undiscovered selenium deficiency, the additional intake of vitamin E can increase the risk of prostate cancer in men.
-The use of such combination preparations should only occur after consultation with a physician.
-In a study published in the Journal of the National Cancer Institute, researchers observed that the risk was increased by 111 per cent [17-19].
+If you unknowingly are deficient in selenium, increasing your vitamin E intake can increase the risk of prostate cancer in men.
+You should only take combination supplements after discussing this with a physician.
+In a study published in the Journal of the National Cancer Institute, researchers observed that the risk was increased by 111 per cent.[17-19]

-Selenium and Zinc: Whether selenium and zinc should also be taken at the same time is still not clear.
-In a study involving rats, researchers were able to observe a negative effect on the prostate when taking selenium and zinc at the same time..
+Whether selenium and zinc should also be taken at the same time is still not clear.
+In a study involving rats, researchers were able to observe a negative effect on the prostate when taking selenium and zinc at the same time.

 It is not yet clear whether selenium is effective against thyroid diseases such as Hashimoto’s.
 In one study, pregnant women used selenium, which had a positive effect on hypothyroidism and Hashimoto’s after birth.
-People with endocrine orbitopathy should also improve their symptoms with selenium supplementation[22-24].
+People with endocrine orbitopathy might also see their symptoms improve with selenium supplementation.[22-24]

-Endocrine orbitopathy: In this disease, the eyeballs protrude strongly.
-The cause is an autoimmune reaction: the immune system attacks the body, in this case tissue in the eye socket.
-Many sufferers also suffer from hyperthyroidism..
+In endocrine orbitopathy, the eyeballs protrude significantly.
+The cause of this is an autoimmune reaction where the immune system attacks the body – in this case, tissue in the eye socket.
+Many of those affected also suffer from hyperthyroidism.